thelivedrawingproject/thelivedrawingproject.github.io/src/pages/online-mode/index.md

 Open your virtual doors
 </h1>

-Our interactive instalaltion works through internet.
+Our interactive installation works through internet.
 It allows you to **engage remotely with your audience** in a collective creation process.

 ![Videoprojection during France lockdown - Lyon - May 2020](./../2020-04-01-stayhome/26v_3_webw.jpg)
 _Videoprojection during the French lockdown - Lyon - May 2020.